davrob01/AmazonBestSellerBooksScraper/AmazonBestSellers/README.txt

 OPTIONAL OUTPUT - MORE DETAIL - OPEN WITH EXCEL:
 ------------------------------------------------

-By selecting the corresponding check box, an additional output file is created in the CSV Format (Comma-Separated-Value).
-It contains the following:
+By selecting the corresponding check box, additional output files are created, one per domain, in the CSV Format (Comma-Separated-Value).
+They contain the following:

 Book category, Rank, ISBN, and title is displayed.
 One record per line.

 This file was designed for opening in Microsoft Excel.

 WITH THIS OPTION CHECKED, THE SCRAPING PROCESS WILL TAKE A BIT LONGER AND WILL CONSUME MORE SYSTEM MEMORY.
-THE CSV FILE WILL ALSO BE QUITE LARGE (~300 MB).

 Example when viewing in Excel: